Porges/ways-to-play/src/games/gunjin-shogi/gunjin-shogi.md

 ---

 <p class="lead">
-<Pronounce noun=true lang="ja-Latn"  file="pronunciation_ja_軍人将棋.mp3" pronouncer="mezashi">Gunjin Shogi</Pronounce> (<span lang="ja">軍人将棋</span> ‘soldier chess’) is a Japanese game of hidden ranked combat, like the game Stratego.
+<Pronounce noun="true" lang="ja-Latn"  file="pronunciation_ja_軍人将棋.mp3" pronouncer="mezashi">Gunjin Shogi</Pronounce> (<span lang="ja">軍人将棋</span> ‘soldier chess’) is a Japanese game of hidden ranked combat, like the game Stratego.
 However, unlike Stratego, the game is usually played with a third person acting as referee, so that the identity of pieces does not need to be revealed at any stage.
 </p>

 ## Pieces and Powers